Abalakov thread: Description

 An Abalakov thread can be constructed using an ice screw, 1–2 m of appropriate strength cord or webbing, and hook-like Abalakov threading device.
 Two holes are drilled in the ice, which interconnect at the ends to form a v-like channel in the ice.
 The cord or webbing is then threaded through this hole, and tied with a knot such as a fisherman's knot, or a water knot.
 This loop is then used to hang the abseiling rope.
 Abalakov thread can only be constructed in solid ice (or quality rock).
 The holes need to be drilled at the correct angle (about 45–50° compared to ice surface), and care must be taken that they interconnect.
 The surfaces of the holes need to have sufficient distance (about 17–20 cm) between them.
-If the ice is not strong enough, it is possible to use two Abalakovs to balance the force, although if this is needed, an alternate route is strongly recommended.
+If the ice is not strong enough, it is possible to use two Abalakovs to balance the force, although if a second Abalakov thread is needed, an alternative route is strongly recommended.

 A 2009 finding and experiments have shown a vertical rather than horizontal arrangement of the holes to be stronger (12%) (Smith, 2009).
 This configuration has been termed the A thread.

 Though the Abalakov thread is considered to be as strong as any ice screw placement, a backup ice screw is frequently used for the first abseil.
 This allows for increased safety if mistakes were made in the creation of the Abalakov thread, and allows the strength of the thread to be observed.